Lightning bird: Popular culture

-An impundulu serves as a major antagonist in the Dark Star trilogy by Marlon James and appears in both books Black Leopard, Red Wolf and Moon Witch, Spider King.
+An impundulu serves as a major antagonist in the Dark Star trilogy by Marlon James and appears in two books: Black Leopard, Red Wolf and Moon Witch, Spider King.

 Other vampire birds

 Legend has it that the lightning bird is a vampire who feeds off blood, in human form it will feed off humans, but in animal form it will feed off other birds.
 This is similar to the vampire finch, which draws blood by pecking at the feather bases of sleeping sea birds, but the vampire finch is confined to the Galapagos islands.
 In Africa there is the red-billed oxpecker, these birds can be seen settling on cattle if they see fresh blood, so there are other examples of vampire birds but none as frightening as the impundulu.

 In 2005, a South African man was convicted of culpable homicide after killing a two-year-old child he believed to be an impundulu.